dds-bridge/dds/README.md

 Brian Dickens found bugs in v2.7 and encouraged us to look at GitHub.
 He also set up the entire historical archive and supervised our first baby steps on GitHub.

 Foppe Hemminga maintains DDS on ArchLinux.
 He also contributed a version of the documentation file completely in .md mark-up language.

+Pierre Cossard contributed the code for multi-threading on the Mac using GDS.

 Soren Hein made a number of contributions before becoming a co-author starting in v2.8 in 2014.